-In some locations, profile photos will be very small (e.g. in Facebook messenger), so it's worth using a photo that is reasonably clear even when it's tiny.
+In some locations, profile photos will be very small (e.g. in Facebook messenger), so use a photo that is reasonably clear even when it's tiny.

 If you don't want to use your own face as the photo, other good options are: